privacybydesign/irma-documentation/yivi-docs/docs/getting-started.md

   ```
 A webpage demoing IRMA attribute issuance verification should now be available at http://localhost:8088.

-> Open the browser console and the console running `irma server` to see various log messages and possibly error messages as the IRMA session proceeds.
+> **⚠️ Warning:** Open the browser console and the console running `irma server` to see various log messages and possibly error messages as the IRMA session proceeds.

 ## Example configuration and IRMA session